SharkSnack/shiren-4/content/dungeons/bayside-monster-cave.md

 ### Identifying Items

-See [Identifying Items](/guides/identifying-items) for the basics.
+See [Identifying Items](/guides/identifying-items) for an in-depth guide.

-Always found identified: Water Pot, Oil Pot, Blank Scroll, Escape Scroll, bananas, arrows, rocks

-Cursed equipment and negative effect items are generally on the uncommon side,<br/>so don't worry about them too much early on - start to be on guard from around mid game.

-#### Identify Scroll / Identify Pot Priority

-- Identify Scroll: Pots &gt; Bracelets &gt; Scrolls &ge; Grass
-- Identify Pot: Bracelets &gt; Scrolls &ge; Grass

-It goes without saying, but only use the above priority as a guideline, not as a hard rule.

-- Consider the runes you've synthesized, difficulty of identification, and the item's potential value.
-- If you've already identified key items, prioritize staves / check for seals on Revival Grass or Heal Pot.

 #### N'mach and N'dup

-N'mach (31-40F) and N'dup (61-80F) can't be revealed using an Identify Scroll or Identify Pot.<br/>
+Disguised N'mach (31-40F) and N'dup (61-80F) can't be revealed using an Identify Scroll or Identify Pot.<br/>
 Only use items you can trust 100% in situations where you can't afford to make a mistake.

-#### Naming Items

-The standard approach is to name unidentified items based on their price.

-For this example, say you have 3 scrolls worth 800 Gitan:

-- First scroll → 8A
-- Second scroll → 8B or 88
-- Third scroll → 8C or 888

-#### Weapons, Shields

-It's fine to ignore the risk of equipping cursed equipment near the start of the run.<br/>Keep items that have high upgrade value for synthesis, provided they don't have an unwanted rune.<br/>
-Don't equip unidentified items from mid game onward unless you have a way to unequip cursed items.

-If you equip a cursed item, use Strip Trap or selection-based scrolls.

-- Heaven, Earth, Fixer, Plating, and Banana scrolls can be used to unequip a cursed item.
-- Save Purify Scroll in case a pot gets sealed by a Curse Girl or Curse Trap.

 #### Bracelets

-It's possible to test for status condition prevention bracelets by stepping on traps.<br/>
-For the most part, the best bracelets can be identified as soon as the bracelet is equipped,<br/>so some prefer to use Identify Scroll or Identify Pot on other categories.

-Easy to identify and useful:

-- Strength, Heal, Happy, Scout, Wall Clip, Pierce, Identify, Monster Detector, Item Detector

-Harder to identify and useful:

-- Alert, Cleansing, Calm, Holy, Bad Aim, Strider
+The best bracelets (Heal, Wall Clip, Monster Detector) cost 5000 Gitan and can be identified easily,<br/>so go ahead and equip any bracelets you find on the ground early on to check for these bracelets.

 ##### Price Notes

 5000 / 1750

 - Heal, Wall Clip, Monster Detector
-    - Best bracelets in this price range.
-    - Test for Wall Clip by attacking a monster through a room entrance corner.
+    - Best bracelets in this price range - Test for Wall Clip by attacking through a corner.
 - Warp, Explosion
     - Dangerous if equipped inside a shop, but never sold in shops.
 - Strider, Alleyway